Basement ventilation - fresh air in, moisture out

 A temperature difference controller is a switching device that can be used to control the basement ventilation depending on the outside and inside temperature: As long as the outside temperature does not exceed a certain value (it must be less than the sum of the inside temperature and six Kelvin), the connected devices are switched on automatically switched off.
 The temperature is measured using two sensors.
 With most differential temperature controllers, various switching settings can still be made – corresponding models are available from inVENTer.

 With dew point control, automatic cellar ventilation takes place based on the dew point temperature.
 A sensor continuously measures the relative humidity and temperature of the outside and room air.
-These data are used to calculate and compare both dew points – ventilation is only carried out if the dew point outside is below the dew point of the indoor air and the outdoor air thus has a lower water content than the indoor air.
-To illustrate how it works, please imagine a cold glass bottle that is taken out of the refrigerator in summer: The glass immediately becomes moist from the outside because warm air hits the cold surface and the humidity there is deposited as water.
+These data are used to calculate and compare both dew points – ventilation is only carried out if the dew point outside is below the dew point of the indoor air and the outdoor air therefore has a lower water content than the indoor air.
+To illustrate how it works, imagine a cold glass bottle that is taken out of the refrigerator in summer: The glass immediately becomes damp from the outside because warm air hits the cold surface and the humidity there is deposited as water.

 Ventilation system in the basement - this is what you should pay attention to when buying

 The inVENTer Smart + Sylt ventilation system is ideal for inhabited cellars or basements.
 The new XENION fan is installed, which significantly increases the air exchange rate of the fan.
 As a result, the air is constantly in motion – moisture is permanently removed and fresh air is supplied without the windows having to be opened regularly.
 In addition, the entire ceramic of the ventilation unit is flowed through more effectively with the help of the inVENTron® double air control unit.
 This guarantees a heat recovery of up to 87 percent.
-Like all inVENTer devices, this ventilation system is also easy to install: No complex pipe systems have to be laid through the house, a simple passage through the outer wall is sufficient, even below ground level.
+Like all inVENTer devices, this ventilation system is also easy to assemble: No complex pipe systems have to be laid through the house, a simple passage through the outer wall is sufficient, even below ground level.
 You can find out more about the inVENTer Smart + Sylt ventilation system here.

-Conclusion: Tips for correct basement ventilation
+Conclusion: tips for correct basement ventilation

 The simplest variant is measuring equipment in the form of thermometers and hygrometers, with which you can compare the temperature and moisture content of the air outside and inside.
 Difficulties can arise, however, if you are on the road a lot or are not prepared to deal with the issue of air exchange at any time of the day or night.
 In this case, automatic cellar ventilation can provide relief, based on sensors for determining temperature and humidity.